emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watchlists + continue watching. ✔️
 1. Site has sorting options, but a bit more could be added for discoverability. 🟡
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## Noxe
+### Score: 16/26
+1. Some servers load fast, but main has issues sometimes. 🟡
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 sources and does auto-switch if one fails. ✔️
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is decent but there's room for improvement. 🟡
+1. Most players have built in subs. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has favorites and continue watching, but you can't sync across devices. 🟡
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌